mrkrumhausen/product-space/plays/okr.md

 # Page settings
 layout: default
 title: OKRs
-description: Objectives and Key Results: a goal-setting system that's been employed by the likes of Google, Intel and Bono to set and execute on audacious goals
+description: Objectives and Key Results - a goal-setting system that's been employed by the likes of Google, Intel and Bono to set and execute on audacious goals
 nav_order:

 ---